ngageoint/mage-android/README.md

 The MAGE Android application (apk) is built using [gradle](http://gradle.org/).
 These instructions build a debug version of the application that is **not for release**.

-Before you build the MAGE Android applicaiton, make sure to download the and build the MAGE [sdk](https://github.com/ngageoint/mage-android-sdk) first.
+Before you build the MAGE Android applicaiton, make sure to download the and build the MAGE [sdk](https://github.com/ngageoint/mage-android-sdk) dependency first.

 This command will create the Android package that you will install on the phone: